keybase/go-keychain/README.md

 # Go Keychain

-A library for accessing the Keychain for OSX and iOS.
+A library for accessing the Keychain for OSX and iOS in Go (golang).

 Requires OS X 10.9 or greater and iOS 8 or greater.